ibm-cloud-docs/vpc/about-contract.md

    ```
    {: pre}

-5. Starting with OpenSSL 3.0, the OpenSSL rsautl sub command is deprecated.
-As a replacement, OpenSSL recommends using the `pkeyutl` sub command.
+5. Starting with OpenSSL 3.0, the OpenSSL `rsautl` sub command is deprecated and being replaced by the `pkeyutl` sub command.
 Use one of the following commands to encrypt password with `ibm-hyper-protect-container-runtime-1-0-s390x-27-encrypt.crt`:

    - Using `rsautl` (deprecated):